Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Theoretical Results

 \section{Theoretical Results}

 In this appendix we prove theoretical results associated with the cost-weighted multi-objective knowledge gradient (C-MOKG).
 The appendix culminates with a proof that, for any scalarization weights, \(\vect{\lambda}\), the estimator of the optimum is asymptotically consistent.
-The structure of the proof mostly follows that of Bect et al. \yrcite{bect2009sur}, without as much of the complex machinery.
-Unfortunately, we cannot directly apply the results from Bect et al. \yrcite{bect2009sur} because they do not cover the case of random scalarizations.
+The structure of the proof mostly follows that of Bect et al. \cite{bect2009sur}, without as much of the complex machinery.
+Unfortunately, we cannot directly apply the results from \cite{bect2009sur} because they do not cover multi-objective GP models or the case of random scalarizations.

 Since conditional expectations are only defined up to a null event, we qualify the results in this section with `almost surely' (a.s.).
 The reader should interpret most equalities and inequalities in the proofs of these results to hold almost surely.